China orders its airlines to suspend use of Boeing 737 Max aircraft: media

 Fiji Airways said it had followed a comprehensive induction process for its new Boeing 737 MAX 8 aircraft and it had full confidence in the airworthiness of its fleet.

-“We continue to ensure that our maintenance and training programme for pilots and engineers meets the highest safety standards,” the airline said.
+“We continue to ensure that our maintenance and training program for pilots and engineers meets the highest safety standards,” the airline said.

+Singapore Airlines Ltd, whose regional arm SilkAir operates the 737 MAX, said it was monitoring the situation closely, without providing further details.

+Reporting by Josh Horwitz and John Ruwitch; additional reporting by Brenda Goh in Shanghai, Stella Qiu in Beijing, David Shepardson in Washington, Tom Westbrook in Sydney, Jamie Freed in Singapore and Tim Hepher in Paris; Editing by Richard Pullin, Robert Birsel